-Term used for a set of routines, protocols, and tools for building software applications.
+A term used for a set of routines, protocols, and tools for building software applications.
 An API expresses a software component in terms of its operations, inputs, outputs, and underlying types.
-In the context of web, web APIs are the defined interfaces through which interactions happen between an enterprise (Twitter, Google, etc.) and applications that use its assets.
+In the context of the web, web APIs are the defined interfaces through which interactions happen between an enterprise (Twitter, Google, etc.) and applications that use its assets.

 April Fools’ Day

 April Fools’ Day is celebrated every year on 1 April by playing practical jokes and spreading hoaxes.

 Attribution is the process of identifying a set of user actions that contribute in some manner to the desired outcome and then assigning a value to each of these events.
 Marketing attribution provides a level of understanding of what combination of events influences individuals to engage in the desired behavior, typically referred to as a conversion.

 A term used for a particular tendency, trend, inclination, feeling, or opinion, especially one that is preconceived or unreasoned.
 Sampling bias is collecting data from a biased sample, i.e., the sample considered does not correctly represent the intended population.

 A relationship break up, often referred to simply as a break-up, is the termination of an intimate relationship by any means other than death.

 Business objectives are the ends that an organization sets out to achieve.
 A business creates business plans to enable it to achieve these ends – thus plans are the means to the ends.

 Cart abandonment is an electronic commerce term used to describe a visitor on a web page who leaves that page before completing the desired action.
 A similar electronic commerce term, shopping cart abandonment, refers to visitors who add items to their online shopping cart, but exit without completing the purchase.

 Christmas or Christmas Day is an annual festival commemorating the birth of Jesus Christ, observed commonly on December 25 as a religious and cultural celebration among billions of people around the world.